holguinj/puppet-docs/source/background/ssl/certificates_pki.markdown

 * The CA's on-disk files, which include the CA certificate, the CA private key, any stored CSRs, an inventory of previously signed certificates (as well as copies of them), and the CRL.
 * Command-line tools for viewing pending CSRs and signing, examining, and revoking certificates.
 * Additional HTTPS services that allow certificates to be signed and revoked.
 (Since these can be dangerous, they are configured to be inaccessible by default.)
+* In Puppet Enterprise, the PE console also includes a tool for signing certificate requests.